ryanlovett/myst-listing-plugin/README.md

 ## Usage

-Add the `document-listing` directive to your markdown files using the triple-colon syntax.
+Add the `listing` directive to your markdown files using the triple-colon syntax.
 You can use it in three main modes: summary (default), table, and grid.

 ### Basic Example (Summary Table)

 Summarize markdown files within `motd/`.

 ```
-:::{document-listing}
+:::{listing}
 :contents: motd
 :max-items: 5
 :type: summary